-The Glasgow Geomicrobiology Group is a consortium of earth scientists from the University of Glasgow and University of Strathclyde, exploring how microorganisms impact our environment at the nexus of the geosphere, hydrosphere and biosphere.
+The Glasgow Geomicrobiology Group is a consortium of earth scientists from the University of Glasgow, University of Strathclyde, and University of the West of Scotland, exploring how microorganisms impact our environment at the nexus of the geosphere, hydrosphere and biosphere.
 Our research addresses questions involving microbial evolution and ecology, biogeochemical cycling of major and trace elements, microbe-metal interactions, biomineralisation, and other related topics.
 We work to address global challenges in mitigating climate change and remediating environmental pollution, harnessing microbial activity for applied sciences for the benefit of society, and understanding important links across ecosystem, microbiome and human health.

 We are always interested in hearing from highly-motivated prospective postgraduate and postdoctoral researchers.
 Please feel free to contact us with any questions.